basmaashouur/competitive-programming/Knowledge-Phase/Topics-library/Interview.md

 - Below is a visual representation of a doubly linked list whose nodes hold integer values:
 - ``null <- 0 <-> 1 <-> 2 <-> 3 <-> 4 <-> 5 -> null``
 - While a doubly linked list typically exposes both its head and tail to its user, as opposed to just its head in the case of a singly linked list, it otherwise behaves very similarly to a singly linked list.
-- The following are a doubly linked list's standard operations and their corresponding time complexities:
+- The following is a doubly linked list's standard operations and their corresponding time complexities:
   - Accessing the head: O(1)
   - Accessing the tail: O(1)
   - Accessing a middle node: O(n)